aheil/cse-theme/README.md

 - `/assets/css/github-markdown.css` contains the CSS for the layout of the lectures/exercises, etc. The CSS comes from [sindresorhus](https://github.com/sindresorhus/github-markdown-css) (with slight adaptations).
 - `/assets/css/text-highlighting.css` contains the CSS for the highlighting and note-taking features.

-So far, three themes have been implemented:
-- `default.css` picks up the red/blue colors (though mostly red) of TU Delft's EWI building
-- `light-blue-theme.css` consists mostly of various shades of indigo with red accents
-- `light-grey-theme.css` consists mostlfy of grey shades with orange accents

-To change the theme, go to `_config.yml` and change the `cssTheme` variable (for now it expects all CSS files to reside in the `/assets/css` folder).
+The color themes reside in `/assets/css/themes/`.
+To change the theme, go to `_config.yml` and change the `cssTheme` variable.

 Next to the color theme, the header and footer image can also be changed in `_config.yml` by setting new `headerImage` and `footerImage` values.